 Q: What is the dress code?

 A: Friday is smart casual (e.g. collared shirt and jeans).
-Saturday during the day is professional (e.g. suit and tie) and in the evening (mixer events) it is casual (dress for outdoor activities).
-Sunday is business professional (e.g. suit and tie).
+Saturday is professional (e.g. suit and tie for men and skirt suit or dress + jacket for women).
+Sunday is professional for interviews.

 Q: I have more questions!
 Who can I contact?